 This documentary was made three years after Jimi Hendrix's untimely death.
 At the time it was an example of how a visual biography should be done, but some of the information in it needs revising in the light of new information uncovered over the years.
 The film contains concert footage spanning the Marquee in 1967 to his last UK performance at the third Isle of Wight festival in 1970; along the way we see classic performances at Monterey (1967), Woodstock (1969), Fillmore East (1969/70), and Berkeley (1970).
 A double album was released to tie-in with the film, containing the complete performances in the film, along with interviews with people in the film (not necessarily the same interviews).
 The film is worth seeing for Jimi's performances, and to hear what his contemporaries have to say about him (Eric Clapton, Mitch Mitchell, Lou Reed, Mick Jagger, Pete Townsend, and others).- Written by Martin <email@example.com>

-This is a biography of Jimi Hendrix, the world famous guitarist who died much too young in 1970.
-Friends and prominent musicians like Pete Townsend, Mick Jagger, Eric Clapton and Buddy Miles comment on Jimi's life and his influence on the rock music.
-Features recordings from concerts appearences, including "Hey Joe", "Rock me baby", "Like a rolling stone", "A Star Sprangled Banner" from Woodstock '69 and many more.- Written by Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>
+This is a biography of Jimi Hendrix, the world famous guitarist who died in 1970 aged 27.
+Friends and prominent musicians Pete Townshend, Mick Jagger, Eric Clapton and Buddy Miles comment on Jimi's life and his influence on the rock music.
+Features recordings from concerts appearances, including "Hey Joe", "Rock Me, Baby" and "Like a Rolling Stone" from the Monterey Pop Festival, and "The Star Spangled Banner" from Woodstock.- Written by Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.